Soft Pneumatic Grippers: Topology optimization, 3D-printing and Experimental validation: Topology optimization framework

 \subsection{Sensitivity analysis}

-We use the MMA~\cite{svanberg1987method}, a gradient-based optimizer, for solving the formulated optimization problem (Eq.~\ref{eq:Optimizationequation}).
-Thus, derivatives of the objective and constraints with respect to the design variables are necessary, which are determined herein using the adjoint-variable method. \paragraph{Objective sensitivity} The augmented performance function for the objective is written as
+We use the Method of Moving Asymptotes (MMA)~\cite{svanberg1987method}, a gradient-based optimizer, for solving the formulated optimization problem (Eq.~\ref{eq:Optimizationequation}).
+Thus, derivatives of the objective and constraints with respect to the design variables are necessary; these are determined here using the adjoint-variable method. \paragraph{Objective sensitivity} The augmented performance function for the objective is written as

 Differentiating Eq.~\ref{eq:augmentedperformance} with respect to the physical design variable $\bar{\rho_i}$, we get

 In context of adjoint-variable method, we choose ${^u}\bm{\lambda}_q$ and ${^p}\bm{\lambda}_q$ such that $\mathcal{T}_1=0$ and $\mathcal{T}_2=0$, which give